-Work on the new treatment facility is now under way with a completion date of March/2017.
-This new facility will address the regulatory requirements that the existing facility cannot meet in addition to an aging wastewater lagoon that is in the process of being replaced.
+Work on the new treatment facility is well under way.
+The completion date was to be March/2017, however unforeseen delays have moved the completion date to June/2017.
+This new facility will address all regulatory requirements including the ones that the existing facility cannot meet.
+We also have an aging wastewater lagoon that is currently in the process of being replaced.

 Who can we call with questions or concerns regarding our drinking water?

 For general questions during regular business hours, call the Riverdale Municipality Office from 9:00 am to 5:00 pm at 204-328-5250 or the Water Treatment Plant operator at 204-328-7480.
-For after hour's emergencies, the operator-on-call is Randy King @ 204-573-7841, Jeff Worth @ 204-573-7840, or Mike Beaule @ 204-761-5756.
+For after hour's emergencies, the operator-on-call is Randy King @ 204-573-7841 or Jeff Worth @ 204-573-7840.